 Also make a note of important people, places, or symbolism.
 Define words you don’t understand.
 Pay attention to anything that stands out.
 You may find that you have more questions as you study.
 Write them down as you go.

-Once you’re done going through each verse, try to answer the questions you wrote down according to what you gathered from scripture.
-Here’s an example from my study of salvation.
+Once you’ve investigated each verse in context, try to answer the questions you wrote down earlier according to what you gathered from scripture.

 Remember, if you don’t have an answer, keep digging.
 If you’ve exhausted all your resources and you still don’t understand, that’s okay.
-Make a note of your question and anything you learned.
-Pray and ask God to give you wisdom concerning it.
-He may reveal the answer to you in the future.
+Make a note of your question and all you’ve learned so far.
+Pray and ask God to give you wisdom and understanding.
+Trust that he can reveal the answer to you in the future.

-You may also want to consider looking into commentaries from various theologians at this point.
-Now that you understand what the scripture actually says, you can look to theologians to help further discern what the scripture means.
-Don’t just look into a theologian whose research you agree with.
-Look into all angles and keep asking questions.
-As you read commentaries, look back into the scripture to see if the commentaries make sense to what you’ve learned about the passage so far.
+You may also want to consider looking into commentaries from various scholars at this point.
+Now that you understand what the scripture actually says, you can look to theologians for more support.
+But, don’t just look to theologians who support what you agree with.
+If you want to discover truth, you need to look through an unbiased lens.
+As you read commentaries, look back to scripture to see if the commentaries align with what you’ve read in the Bible so far.

 Studying the Bible by topic is amazing.
 It encourages you to dig deeper into scripture and learn about topics you may have been curious about.
-It’s not wrong to look it up on google or look to your favorite Christian site.
-However, it’s so much better to consult the word directly and let the Spirit lead you into truth.
-Even though you may not find all the answers to your questions, you’ll learn a lot.
+It’s not wrong to look up your questions on google or look to your favorite Christian teachers and influencers.
+However, it’s so much better to consult the word directly and let the Spirit lead you to truth.
+Even though you may not find all the answers to your questions, you’ll definitely learn a lot.
 As you hunger and thirst for God’s word, he will fill you with knowledge and understanding.